 I make these homemade suet cakes for my chickens but they are great for wild birds too.
 These suet cakes will provide wild birds and other poultry with a great source of protein, vitamins, and other nutrients that their little bodies need during the winter months.

-This list of what do chickens eat, and what they shouldn’t comes in pretty handy, especially when it comes to making homemade treats for them!
+This list of what do chickens eat, and what they shouldn’t, can come in pretty handy, especially when it comes to making homemade treats for them!

 Why Make Homemade Suet Cakes For Wild Birds, Chickens, And Other Poultry?